 Busby has a strong partnership with our Cluster Secondary, Williamwood High School.
 P7 -S1 transition information is issued in December.
 Please contact the school for any additional information required.
 P7 Pupils will be invited to transition events at Williamwood High School to allow them to gain valuable experience for their new school.
+For those pupils who may require it, there is also access to an extended transition programme.
 There is a parent information evening held at Williamwood at the beginning of a new session.